Home/ Blog / GMAT / GMAT Reading Comprehension: Strategy, Question Types and Practice

 How to Eliminate Wrong Answers

-GMAT RC wrong answers follow identifiable patterns.
-Learning to recognise them is faster than trying to verify every option independently.
+GMAT RC wrong answers follow identifiable patterns, recognising them is faster than verifying every option independently.

 Too broad